Coldmc33/aaa/README.md

-# this is a client with click gui which therefore bypasses miniblox!!!
+# this is a client with click gui which therefore bypasses a custom anticheat for miniblox!!!

 ![Screenshot 2025-05-31 17 50 34](https://github.com/user-attachments/assets/3bffa452-b37a-4c64-8fa2-36e0c28e2a7d)